folkertvanheusden/lightbox/README.md

 * python/ contains some example Python scripts to interact with it altough Pixelflood and DDP will work just fine

+Disable DDP in this program if your LedFX starts to behave badly.

 Written by Folkert van Heusden